 The death of a loved one can be a very challenging time for a family.
 Even when there has been time to prepare we can still feel lost and overwhelmed.
 In the Roman Missal of Mass we pray in the Preface of Christian Death, “Lord, for Your faithful people life is changed not ended.
 When the body of our earthly dwelling lies in death we gain an everlasting dwelling place in heaven.”

 Even with this hope given us by Christ we can still find ourselves confronted by feelings of loss and sadness.
 The Church wishes to help you.
 The Bereavement Committee of St Cecilia’s is here to help families plan prayerfully the Vigil, Mass and Graveside for their loved ones.
 A beautiful Mass is a great comfort to those who are mourning and a true grace for the one who has died.
 The following process will help:

 - When you decide on which mortuary you will be using, ask them to call St Cecilia’s to arrange for services through the Church.
-The parish secretary will consult with the clergy to determine priest and church availability.
+Our Office Administrative Team will consult with the Clergy to determine priest and church availability.
 (714.544.3250)

 - A Bereavement Committee member will contact the family with this information.

 - A family consultation visit with a committee member will be scheduled to determine the wishes of the family regarding selection of Scriptures, music, cantor and technical support, altar servers and financial arrangements.

 - The Bereavement Committee will set up the church for the funeral Mass and will assist during the liturgy itself.